-True North Goal - Use every NHS pound wisely To maximise value for money enabling further investment and sustainability in our services to improve the timeliness and quality of care for our patients, and the working lives of our staff.
-Breakthrough Objective To fully deliver the budgeted Efficiency Improvement Programme target with at least 80% achieved recurrently.
-Corporate Projects Efficiency Improvement Programme (including One Dorset Procurement) - Full delivery of planned CIP targets, with at least 80% achieved recurrently Transforming Care Together Programme (Build Ready and Service Ready Programmes) - Build ready: Completion of BEACH building Completion of NHP funded Wards and Theatres Completion of associated enabling works Completion of Poole's new Endoscopy Unit Service Ready: Teams Integrated, new clinical models in place.
-Move plans implemented and services safely moved.
-Staff Ready: EngagementWorkforce planning
+True North Goal - Use every NHS pound wisely To maximise value for money enabling further investment in our services to improve the timeliness and quality of care for our patients, and the working lives of our staff.
+Breakthrough Objectives To develop and fully deliver recurrent financial efficiencies of £33m (4.4%) consistent with the 2023/24 budgeted Cost Improvement Programme target.
+Update Corporate Projects Efficiency Improvement Programme (including One Dorset Procurement) - Full delivery of planned CIP targets, with at least 60% achieved recurrently Transforming Care Together Programme (Build Ready and Service Ready Programmes) - Build ready: Completion of BEACH building Completion of NHP funded Wards and Theatres Completion of associated enabling works Completion of Poole's new Endoscopy Unit Service Ready: Teams Integrated, new clinical models in place

+Move plans implemented and services safely moved

-6.1 Financial Strategy
+6.1 Financial Strategy [PP]

-Locally, the Dorset Integrated Care System continues to operate under significant pressure, with high demand for urgent and emergency care services, and a significant number of patients in acute hospitals who are medically ready for discharge.
-At the same time, there is a continued focus on recovering the backlog of elective patients who are waiting too long for their operations.
-Within the Trust, both Emergency departments continue to operate under extreme pressures; and we continue to care for over 200 patients who no longer require acute care but are unable to be safely discharged due to a lack of available step-down care.
-As a result, we continue to operate at Operational Pressures Escalation Level (OPEL) 3 with bed occupancy frequently exceeding 100%.
+Locally, the Dorset Integrated Care System continues to operate under significant pressure, with high demand for urgent and emergency care services and increasing numbers of patients in acute hospitals who are medically ready for discharge.
+Within the Trust, COVID admissions remain constant; both Emergency departments continue to operate under extreme (Level 4) pressures; and we continue to care for over 250 patients who no longer require acute care but are unable to be safely discharged due to a lack of available stepdown care.
+As a result, we continue to operate at Operational Pressures Escalation Level (OPEL) 4 with bed occupancy frequently exceeding 100%.

 Operating under this pressure requires a relentless focus from all teams to ensure patients receive safe care.
 Having to operate under this pressure for such a sustained period has obviated the Trusts ability to progress transformation and efficiency schemes at pace.
-This has limited the Trusts ability to improve productivity and reduce expenditure and when compounded with the significant workforce challenges including Industrial Action, has resulted in a significant recurrent underlying deficit.
+This has limited the Trusts ability to improve productivity and reduce expenditure and when compounded with the significant workforce challenges and reduced COVID funding, has resulted in a significant recurrent underlying deficit.